catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/knowledge-agent.md

 In each case, the configuration is statically and must be done within the deployment scripts of the Knowledge Agent.
 For the changes to take effect, the Knowledge Agent must be restarted.

-## DATA SOUVEREIGNTY THROUG BINDINGS
+## DATA SOVEREIGNTY THROUGH BINDINGS

 Data and service bindings bring an extra layer of security.
 Only mapped data and services can be accessed.
 They are offered through graph assets.
 These assets are bound to policies which on the other hand are bound to a framework agreement.
 Using graph assets, all communication is handled by EDC connectors and this ensures data sovereignty.